 16.11.4.1.
 Whenever a new contractor is appointed to take over an existing service, the employees of the original contractor (or the Council, if the service was previously provided in-house) may be affected by transferring the services to another provider.
-If so, you must make sure TUPE issues are considered.
-You must get legal advice from the Legal Services before asking for tenders or quotations.
+If so, the school must make sure TUPE issues are considered.
+The school must get legal advice from the Legal Services before asking for tenders or quotations.
 This may also apply where a service is being re-configured and will in future be covered by a number of providers.

 16.11.5.
-London Living Wage.
+London Living Wage

 - 16.11.5.1.
 As a matter of Council policy, London Living Wage (LLW) is considered on all contracts where the Citizen's UK accreditation criteria for contracts apply.
 LLW consideration is encouraged on all contracts and shall be considered on all Value Band ii) contracts and above.
 LLW shall be encouraged by schools on all contracts insofar as this is permitted by law. - 16.11.5.2.
-A record of discussions is advised to be maintained setting out whether LLW is paid by the tendering contractors, shall be produced setting out all relevant considerations.
+It is advisable to keep a record of discussions with tendering contractors setting out all relevant considerations relating to the payment of LLW.
 The report must be approved by the Head Teacher and Finance Committee for inclusion in the contract file.